Australia-Korea Foundation Scholarship Program

 - he/she will agree to participate in an alumni association of the Australia-Korea Foundation Scholarship Program.

-Written references and academic transcripts can be uploaded to the application form.
+Written references, academic transcripts and other supporting documentation can be uploaded to the application form.
 If you have any questions, please contact: email@example.com

 Program Examples for the three Target Groups